This is a County Down family, claiming descent from James Cleland of that ilk, Lanarkshire.

-John Cleland was a student at the Rev William Neilson's Classical Academy in Rademon, County Down; tutor to Lord Castlereagh; rector of Newtownards, 1789-1809.
+John Cleland was a student at the Rev William Neilson's Classical Academy in Rademon, County Down.
 A murder attempt occurred against him in 1796; he passed on information against the United Irishmen in 1797; agent for Marquess of Londonderry, 1824; bought land in Killeen & Ballymiscaw, 1830.

 SAMUEL JACKSON, 1808-42;Robert Stewart;Sarah Frances.

-JOHN CLELAND JP DL (1836-93), of Stormont Castle, Dundonald, County Down, High Sheriff of County Down in 1866, wedded, in 1859, Therese Maria, only daughter of Captain Thomas Leyland, of Haggerston Castle, Northumberland, and Hyde Park House, London.
+JOHN CLELAND JP DL (1836-93), of Stormont Castle, Dundonald, County Down, High Sheriff of County Down, 1866, who wedded, in 1859, Therese Maria, only daughter of Captain Thomas Leyland, of Haggerston Castle, Northumberland, and Hyde Park House, London, and had issue,

-ARTHUR CHARLES STEWART, of whom hereafter;Andrew Leyland Hillyar, born 1868;Florence Rachel Therese Laura, born 1894.
+ARTHUR CHARLES STEWART, his heir;Andrew Leyland Hillyar, b 1868;Florence Rachel Therese Laura, b 1894.

-ARTHUR CHARLES STEWART CLELAND (1865-1924), of Stormont Castle; sometime lieutenant, 3rd Battalion, Prince of Wales Leinster Regiment; wedded, in 1890, Mabel Sophia, only daughter of Lieutenant-Colonel H T D'Aguilar, Grenadier Guards.
+ARTHUR CHARLES STEWART CLELAND (1865-1924), of Stormont Castle; sometime Lieutenant, 3rd Battalion, Prince of Wales Leinster Regiment, who married, in 1890, Mabel Sophia, only daughter of Lieutenant-Colonel H T D'Aguilar, Grenadier Guards.

 Mr Cleland died at Field Green, Hawkhurst, Kent.